bbzfc/bbzfc/docs/bbzfc_specs/leagues.md

 ## The Main Server League online resource

-This online service will be reachable by a standard web-browser.
-It will have information about:
+This online service will be reachable by a standard web-browser, or from inside a game client.
+It will have information
+about:

 - currently operational leagues
 - League specific information